What is SUDEP?

 Technology is now also playing a part in helping people with epilepsy get the help they need quicker than before, wherever they are at the time of a seizure.
-Devices such as the Epi-Care mobile are particularly helpful for young people with epilepsy who may lead active social lives but need to make loved ones aware when a seizure occurs.
+Devices such as the Epi-Care epilepsy alarm are particularly helpful for young people with epilepsy who may lead active social lives but need to make loved ones aware when a seizure occurs.
 This wrist sensor is helping many young people across the UK enjoy happy fulfilling lives having the peace of mind to enjoy lie to the full despite their epilepsy.

 Alternatively, many parents are finding the PulseGuard kit essential for monitoring their children who may have nocturnal seizures.
 This comfortable wrist or ankle sensor connects to an iPad that monitors the pulse and activates an alarm just prior to a seizure taking place.
 Anecdotal evidence suggests this device has saved many lives already.